mykalseceng/burpsuite-ai-pal-ext/README.md

 - Burp Suite 2024.1+ (uses Montoya API 2025.10)
 - Java 21
-- For Ollama: Local Ollama installation with at least one model
+- **For Ollama**: Local Ollama installation with at least one model pulled
-- For AWS Bedrock: AWS credentials with Bedrock access and internet connectivity
+- **For AWS Bedrock**: AWS account with Bedrock model access enabled

+## Troubleshooting

+### Ollama not connecting
+- Ensure Ollama is running: `ollama serve`
+- Check the base URL (default: `http://localhost:11434`)
+- Verify a model is pulled: `ollama list`

+### AWS Bedrock signature errors
+- Verify your credentials are valid: `aws sts get-caller-identity`
+- Ensure you have Bedrock model access in the AWS console
+- Check the region matches where you have access

+### Extension not loading
+- Ensure Java 21+ is installed
+- Check Burp's Extensions > Errors tab for details

 ## License